 Today you head for the lakes at Gokyo.
 You follow a very scenic path to Pangka and then descend slightly, following one of the melt-water rivers which flow down the west side of the Ngozumpa Glacier.
 You climb a steep rocky inclined into the valley by the side of the glacier, passing the first of the holy lakes.
 You soon arrive at the second of the lakes, crossing the path which heads across the glacier to Cho La (5420m.), your route to Lobuche and Everest and later in the trek.
 The third lake is known as Dudh Pokhari and on its eastern shore is the settlement of Gokyo.
 Walking by the side of the lake, the scenery is magnificent with the summits of Cho Oyu and Gyachung Kang reflected in its emerald green waters.

 Gokyo Ri looms above the village on the northern edge of the lake and you leave camp just after first light, following a steep path up the hillside.
-As you climb, the summits of Everest, Lhotse and Makalu slowly come into sight and the view from the summit of Gokyo Ri itself, is one of the finest to be had in the Everest region – some say it is even better than that from Kala Patthar.
+As you climb, the summits of Everest, Lhotse and Makalu slowly come into sight and the view from the summit of Gokyo Ri itself, is one of the finest to be had in the Everest region, some say that the Everest view is even better than from Kala Patthar.
 After lunch it is a short walk to the village of Machhermo.

 The trail gently descends to Dole and then starts descending steeply to Photse Tenga (3650m.) passing through rhododendron forests.
-Then the path immediately ascends steeply to Mongla Danda (4000m.) and gently descends up to Kyanjoma (3500m.) following small ups and down to the destination.
+Then the path immediately ascends steeply to Mongla Danda (4000m.) and gently descends up to Kyanjoma (3500m.) following small ups and down to Namche Bazar.

 The last day of your trek leads from Namche Bazaar via Monjo to Lukla.
 The trek is pleasant, except for few short uphill climbs and then down to the Bhote- Koshi River crossing it three times.
 The last uphill climb of 45 minutes will bring you to Lukla for your overnight stay.